ros2/ci/windows_docker_resources/README.md

 `CMAKE_<LANG>_COMPILER_LAUNCHER` only covers the C and C++ compilers, so `RUSTC_WRAPPER` is exported too: `zenoh_cpp_vendor` builds several hundred Rust crates through cargo.
 `CARGO_INCREMENTAL` is turned off alongside it because sccache refuses to cache incremental compilation.

-The cache lives in a directory on the agent, one per job, which the job template mounts into the container at `C:\sccache`.
+The cache lives in `.sccache` beside the workspace, which is to say inside the Jenkins workspace that is bind mounted into the container.
+The batch job removes only the `ws` subdirectory of that on each build, so the cache survives from one build to the next, and since every Jenkins job has a workspace of its own, no two jobs share one.
-This mirrors the `$HOME/.ccache` mount the Linux jobs use, with the difference that the directory is not shared between jobs: ccache locks its cache and is safe to share, whereas each sccache server keeps its index in memory, so two servers over one directory evict each other's entries.
+That last part matters: ccache locks its cache and is safe to share, whereas each sccache server keeps its index in memory, so two servers over one directory evict each other's entries.

+Wiping the workspace therefore also drops the cache, which is a reasonable way to ask for a cold build.

+Note that a mount added to `job_templates/ci_job.xml.em` would *not* be enough on its own.
+A Jenkins job's build steps live in Jenkins, put there by `create_jenkins_job.py`, so a change to the template only reaches a running job once someone pushes the job configuration.
+Anything under `ros2_batch_job/` takes effect as soon as `CI_SCRIPTS_BRANCH` points at it, which is why the cache directory is chosen there.

 Each build prints `sccache --show-stats` before and after.
 Watch `Non-cacheable compilations` and `Cache errors` there as well as the hit rate -- a cache that is being bypassed rather than missing shows up in those two counters.